objectscript/Polymetric-Dashboard/docs/CreatingNewSensors.md

 The AuditsPerSecond sensor builds off the TotalAudits sensor, adding functionality to compute the change in value of the metric

-1. Add two new properties to the sensor collection class, one called "LastReading" and the other "ElapsedSeconds".
+1. Add two new properties to the sensor collection class, one called "PrevReadingTime" and the other "ElapsedSeconds".
 These will be used to calculate the total time since the last reading of the sensors.

   ```
   /// Time of last reading